reyharighy/cba-langchain-streamlit/README.md

 It combines a robust backend with an intuitive **Streamlit interface**, enabling seamless:

-- project and prompt management,
+- project and manifest management,
 - real-time data interaction,
 - and AI workflow orchestration.